 - Carbon Steels (which include low carbon, medium carbon, and high carbon steels)

 - Alloy Steels (which include such common alloy metals as manganese, silicon, nickel, and chromium)

 - Stainless Steels (which contain about 10 percent chromium and are classified as austenitic, ferritic, and martensitic)

 - Tool Steels (which are steels that are alloyed with high temperature and hard metals, such as molybdenum and tungsten)

 Steel has a wide range of alloy compositions, which allow it to have diverse mechanical properties.

+It is steel's properties that have made it the most widely used and most recycled metal material on earth.
 From stainless and high-temperature steels to flat carbon products, steel's various forms and alloys offer different properties to meet a wide range of applications.